sarmadsaleem333/sarmadsaleem333/README.md

 ### Hi there! 👋 I'm  Muhammad Sarmad Saleem (MSS)

-I'm a passionate full-stack developer and a keen interest in machine learning.
+I'm a passionate full-stack developer and have a keen interest in machine learning.
 Here's a bit about me:
 Skills: